methmal1997/YOLO-v4/README.md

 After that create multiple image folder copy all the images and output_text file into this

-Goto google colab and change settings to GPU
+Goto google colab and change settings to GPU (nessary)

 run a coding to file and after pretained weight gettting deleete everything except yolov4-custom.cfg in cfg file darknet